gnzeleven/CovidCases-MapReduce/README.md

 # Covid Cases - MapReduce Example - Scala

-This is a simple program that sums up daily new covid cases for each country from Jan, 2020 to Sep, 2021 using MapReduce technique written is Scala.
+This is a simple program that sums up daily new covid cases for each country from Jan, 2020 to Sep, 2021 using MapReduce technique written in Scala.

 #### Requirements: